digital-raven/raven/docs/user-guide.md

             useful packages for that purpose.

-            You may make changes to patterns if you wish, but Raven reserves this space for altering pattern logic so changes here may produce merge conflicts.
+            You may make changes to patterns if you wish, but Raven reserves this space for altering patterns.
+User changes may produce merge conflicts.

             If you wish to add specific software to your machine, you should do it under `host`.
 - `shared`: Add generic customizations here.
 This is for overlays, modules, custom